 Steamboat is 177 miles from the rental car agencies at Denver International Airport, and with the normal (bad) traffic on I-70, you have to plan for about 3 1/2 hours.
 You have 2 passes to cross, and Rabbit Ears pass is high and exposed.
 There is nothing like a sudden uncontrolled slide toward a snowbank to remind you that all-season rental car tires are the worst!
 Luckily the weather cooperated and Steamboat was sitting at 130% of normal snowfall by the time we got there in mid December.
 Whew!
 These are the things we are always weighing and planning to make sure we do our best to ski new resorts when the snow is good without breaking the bank.

 Because it was early season, we were able to get some ski-in / ski-out accommodations a few hundred yards above the base of the Gondola.
 This is the only base area so everyone is going to be loading the Gondola or Christy Peak 6-pack in the morning.
-The Gondola is new this year and is a big upgrade for getting skiers out of the base.
+The Gondola was new when we skied there and is was a big upgrade for getting skiers out of the base.
 It’s fast and gets you up to a point that’s high enough to access either side of the upper mountain.

 The upper mountain